anishrana2001/Openshift/RHCSA-V.9.3/09 Umask.md

 #### umask = 006
 #### Explanation:

- -    rwx (7) for the owner: read, write, execute
+ -    rw- (6) for the owner: read, write, execute
- -    r-x (5) for the group: read, execute
+ -    rw- (6) for the group: read, execute
  -    --- (0) for others: no permissions

-#### Directory permission: 750
+#### Directory permission: 775

 #### This permission setting allows:

   -  The owner to fully access and modify the directory.
-  -  The group to read and traverse the directory.
+  -  The group to fully access and modify the directory.
   -  Others to have no access.

 ### Soution: